pragsmike/PromptCritical/docs/RISKS.md

 **Mitigation**:
 - Record exact model versions and API parameters in `contest-metadata.edn`.
-- The new `Failter` spec records all parameters, and its artifacts directory provides for idempotent, resumable runs.
+- The `Failter` spec records all parameters, and its artifacts directory provides for idempotent, resumable runs.
 - Implement experiment replay functionality in a future version.
 - Document all external dependencies and their versions.